Meshbits/piratenode/README.md

-# piratenode
-Host pirate chain full node from home
+# Host personal pirate chain full node from home # name of the site